flythereddflagg/flythereddflagg.github.io/python_book/docs/05-Comments.md

 ### Comment Conventions

-The following rules of thumb apply to code comments and are demonstrated below (don't bother writing this all out, just read it)
+The following rules of thumb apply to code comments and are demonstrated below (don't bother writing this all out, just read it):

 ```python
 '''